afilipchuk/qe-coding-challenge-testing/README.md

 * The project is using Cucumber html report for reporting.

-## Framework setup
+## Framework Setup

+1. This project will require Java and Maven installation and configuration(JAVA_HOME).
-1. Clone the project from [here](https://github.com/afilipchuk/qe-coding-challenge-testing/).
+2. Clone the project from [here](https://github.com/afilipchuk/qe-coding-challenge-testing/).
-2. Open the project in your IDE.
+3. Open the project in your IDE.
-3. Install Cucumber for Java plugin in your IDE.
+4. Install Cucumber for Java plugin in your IDE.
-4. Install Gherkin plugin in your IDE.
+5. Install Gherkin plugin in your IDE.
-5. Run the following command in the terminal to install the dependencies, run the tests and generate the report:
+6. Run the following command in the terminal to install the dependencies, run the tests and generate the report:
 ```
 mvn clean install
 ```